pablo-vir-as/Bellabeat-Case-Study-Google-DA-Certificate-/README.md

 ```
 ![Data recorded per weekday](https://github.com/user-attachments/assets/7b5332b6-1ec2-445c-a8b7-f7de477f2009)

 Based on this plot, we notice that data recordings are significantly higher from Tuesdays to Thursdays, while the rest of the week keep a consistent number of recordings.
 This brings up the question of the reason behind this.
 However, given the data's third-party origin, it will be hard to find proof to make our speculations any more than that.
 Therefore, the results in this analysis should not be taken as absolute and definitive.
-This discovery further confirms the need to make a future analysis with more recent and realiable data.
+This discovery further confirms the need to make a future analysis with more recent and reliable data.

 Other relevant weekly data: